openhwgroup/cva6/mk/TOOLCHAIN.md

 The common Makefile, ([Common.mk](./Common.mk)), will launch the yaml2make and cfgyaml2make scripts to generate the TEST\*, GEN\* and CFG\* variables.
 These are then used to set the appropriate parameters for generating the test-program, compiling the test-program, compiling and simulating the SystemVerilog testbench.

+### Toolchain Parameter Example

-Let's take, as an example, the selection of a toolchain to compile a test-program.
+Let's take, as an example, setting of the `march` argument for gcc.
-This is determined by the values of the CV_SW_TOOLCHAIN.
+This is determined by the value of CV_SW_MARCH.
-Typically this is determined by defining a shell environment variable CV_SW_TOOLCHAIN as shown above.
+This could be determined by defining a shell environment variable CV_SW_MARCH, as discussed at the top of this document.
-If the test-program definition and default configuration definitions do not set this variable, then the toolchain used is determined by the shell variable.
+If the test-program definition and default configuration definitions do not define this variable, then the value of `march` used is determined by the shell variable.
-However, if either the test-program definition or default configuration definitions set this variable, they will override the environment variable.
+However, if _either_ the test-program definition or default configuration definition set this variable, that will override the environment variable.
-Suppose `$(CORE_V_VERIF)/$(CORE_V_CORE)/tests/cfg/default.yaml` contains the following line:
+Suppose the default configuration test-program defintion,`$(CORE_V_VERIF)/$(CORE_V_CORE)/tests/cfg/default.yaml`, contains the following line:
 ```
-cv_sw_toolchain: /opt/llvm
+cv_sw_march: rv32imc_zba1p00_zbb1p00_zbc1p00_zbs1p00
 ```
-This would set CV_SW_TOOLCHAIN for all tests for the $(CORE_V_CORE) (e.g. cv32e40x).
+This would set CV_SW_MARCH for all tests that use cfg/default.yaml.
 The priority order for controlling variables is ENV > TEST > CFG.

+### Non-defaults

+Recall that the toolchain selection variables, CV_SW_TOOLCHAIN and CV_SW_PREFIX are not optional.
+These shell environment variables must be set, or the Makefiles will fatal-out and terminate execution immediately.
+Due to the priority ordering of toolchain selection variables discussed above, this means that the value of CV_SW_TOOLCHAIN and CV_SW_PREFIX cannot be set in either the test-program definition or the default configuration definition.